-There are a multitude of natural oils out there, but I’ve found just a handful work best for natural hair remedies.
+There is a multitude of natural oils out there, but I’ve found just a handful worked best for natural hair remedies.
 Each helps prevent hair damage, moisturizes even the driest hair, and smooths out frizz.
 Add these natural oils to your frizzy fighting regimen!

 Soften and strengthen hair with sweet almond oil containing vitamin E, A, and Omega-3 essential fatty acids.
-Recommend for leave-in conditioners and homemade shine enhancers due to its lightweight texture.
+Recommend for leave-in conditioners and homemade shine enhancers due to their lightweight texture.

-Don’t miss the printables, checklists, and reference guides to help you on your natural living journey in the Life-n-Reflection Resource Library.
+Don’t miss the printables, checklists, and reference guides – including a carrier oil guide in the Life-n-Reflection Simple Living Library.

 Easily penetrate the hair shaft and moisture to keep hair hydrated with coconut oil.
-And prevent frizz by using it a hot oil treatment or hair mask in the recipes below.
+And prevent frizz by using as a hot oil treatment or hair mask in the recipes below.